- Patient & Visitor Information

 - Women's Services

 - Community Outreach

 - Volunteer Programs

-Computer Assisted Detection is a system that helps radiologists detect cancer at the earliest, most treatable stage.
-After the doctor carefully examines the mammogram, the computer system scans the mammograms, as a double check, looking for anything abnormal.
-Studies have shown that computer assisted detection systems find 21 percent more cancers each year over manually read mammograms.
+We also use Computer Assisted Detection, which helps radiologists detect cancer at the earliest, most treatable stage.
+After the doctor carefully examines the mammogram, the computer system scans the mammograms as a double-check, looking for anything abnormal.
+Studies have shown that computer assisted detection systems find 21 percent more cancers each year over manually-read mammograms.

 Important Points to Know about Mammograms

 Mammograms enable the radiologist to detect breast abnormalities that may be missed with a physical exam.
 Studies show that using mammography, in addition to clinical breast exams, detects more breast cancers at earlier stages, when they are most curable.

 Women age 40 and older should have a mammogram every year.